View our posts

 • Formal tailored trousers (which must be always worn on the waist.
 Students will be sanctioned for wearing ‘sagging’ trousers) or skirts

-• Students wearing a skirt or a dress must be at least to the knee
+• Students wearing a skirt or a dress must be at least to the knee, and not made of stretchy material

 • Dresses should be formal and have sleeves which cover at least the top quarter of the arm